-Animal groups need volunteers to work shelters, walk dogs, participate in fundraisers and also foster dogs and cats (something you can do even if you are in Taiwan for a short time).
-Contact Taiwan Animal SOS and Taiwan SPCA.
+Animal help groups often hire volunteers to work at shelters, walk dogs, participate in fundraisers and also foster dogs and cats (something you can do even if you are in Taiwan for a short time).
+Contact Taiwan SPCA (台灣防止虐待動物協會; www.spca.org.tw).

-You can also volunteer at an organic farm through WWOOF.
+You can also volunteer at an organic farm through WWOOF (www.wwooftaiwan.com).

-Teaching English is not what it once was and there are fewer and fewer openings.
+Teaching English is not what it once was and there are fewer openings.
 Salaries have not risen in 15 years.
-Jobs are listed on TEALIT, Taiwanease (www.taiwanease.com), Dave's ESL Cafe (www.eslcafe.com) and plenty of other websites.
-If you have a teaching degree you can apply to work in a local government-run school (http://fetit.eng.ntnu.edu.tw).
+The most popular website for teaching and tutoring jobs are TEALIT and Dave's ESL Cafe (www.eslcafe.com).
+Note that it's illegal to teach English at kindergartens.

 If you’d like to spend more time in Taiwan than a vacation allows, experiencing what it’s like to live and make a difference to the local community, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
 No previous teaching experience or local language knowledge is necessary.
 Get your free i-to-i TEFL e-book now to find out more about TEFL, what TEFL jobs are available and how it can get you exploring the globe...